Meyer Lemon Ricotta Soft Cake, a fragrant, soft, and creamy cake, that is super moist and enjoyable to the palate.

 - Blend until you get a smooth and creamy texture, then add the flour mixture in small batches and mix until well incorporated.

-- Add the cool melted butter, mix, then add the lemon juice and zest.
+- Add the cool melted butter, mix, then add the lemon juice and zest, and vanilla.

 - Pour the batter into a greased 24 cm round or square pan.